 Are you thinking about getting a pet hamster for you or a child?
-Check out this list before you go to the pet store to make sure you get a healthy and happy hamster!
+Check out this information before you go to the pet store to make sure you get a healthy and happy hamster.

 01 of 07

-- Dwarf Hamsters - Several... varieties of dwarf hamsters, such as Roborovskis and Russians, exist and are similar to Chinese hamsters.
+- Dwarf Hamsters: There are several... varieties of dwarf hamsters, such as Roborovskis and Russians, and they're similar to Chinese hamsters.

-- Syrian Hamsters - Syring hamsters come in several color variations and go by different names such as goldens and teddy bears.
+- Syrian Hamsters: Syrian hamsters come in several color variations and go by different names, such as goldens and teddy bears.

 02 of 07